-How a moisture sensor affects dryer operation
+How does a dryer moisture sensor work?

-A dryer moisture sensor is a component that measures the level of moisture or humidity inside the dryer drum.
+A dryer moisture sensor, also known as a dryer humidity sensor, is a component that measures the level of moisture or humidity inside the dryer drum.
 The sensor affects dryer operation by determining when the laundry inside the dryer is sufficiently dry and to signal the appliance to stop the drying cycle.
-While the location and exact implementation of a moisture sensor may vary depending on the dryer model, the underlying principle of how it works is generally the same.
+A dryer moisture sensor detects the level of moisture in the clothes during a drying cycle by measuring the electrical conductivity of the clothes.
+Wet clothes conduct electricity better than dry ones, and this change in conductivity influences the dryer’s drying cycle.
+While the dryer moisture sensor location and exact implementation of a moisture sensor may vary depending on the dryer model, the underlying principle of how it works is generally the same.

 Wet clothes conduct electricity better than dry clothes